2014–15 KHL season: Russian Ice Hockey Championship

 At the end of the regular season of the KHL Championship the following teams became medalists of the Russian Ice Hockey Championship:

 Playoffs

-The playoffs started on February 27, 2015, with the top eight teams from each of the conferences and will end with the last game of the Gagarin Cup final.
+The playoffs started on February 27, 2015, with the top eight teams from each of the conferences and ended on April 19th with the last game of the Gagarin Cup final.

+SKA Saint Petersburg won the trophy for the first time in its history after defeating Ak Bars Kazan in the final series.
+Before that, they won the conference final after trailing 0-3 against CSKA Moscow, which is the only reverse sweep in the history of the KHL.